 – Bake in the oven for 30 minutes: where the magic happens: a lot of preparation for the perfect execution and…

-Voilà ! you have a crusty baguette, goldened in the oven that you simply can’t resist!
+Voilà ! you have a baguette that you simply can’t resist!

-To share my insights into London’s scene and my experience in the industry, I keep actively writing on my blog www.baguetteonbroadway.com
+To share my insights into the musical theatre scene, I keep actively writing on my blog www.baguetteonbroadway.com